TomatenKuchenDEV/docs/docs/ai/text2img.md

 ---
 title: Text-to-image
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Generate more or less good looking images using the text-to-image command.
 ---

 :::tip